Filter Options

 How much will this safari cost?

 “The cost of chimp trekking packages depends on the country and the park.
-In Tanzania, the chimpanzee trekking fee is included in the park entrance for Mahale and Gombe Stream, which is respectively US$80 and US$100 per person per day.
+In Tanzania, the chimpanzee trekking fee is included in the park entrance for Mahale Mountains and Gombe, which is respectively US$80 and US$100 per person per day.
 This is very affordable, but due to the exclusivity and remoteness of these parks, the overall price of a safari here is high.
-A chimp permit in Kibale National Park in Uganda costs US$150.
+A chimp permit in Kibale National Park in Uganda costs US$200.
 In Queen Elizabeth’s Kyambura Gorge, the fee is US$50 on top of the general entry fee of US$40.
-A very affordable and popular alternative in Uganda is chimp trekking in Kalinzu Forest, an ecotourism project outside Queen Elizabeth National Park.
-The total price is only US$40.
-Chimp trekking in Nyungwe Forest in Rwanda costs US$90, on top of the park entrance fee of US$40.”
+The fee for chimp trekking in Kalinzu or Budongo Forest is now US$130.
+Chimp trekking in Rwanda’s Nyungwe National Park costs US$90.”

 5